yetanalytics/lrsql/doc/reactions.md

 ### Template

 `template` describes the xAPI statement the reaction will produce.
-It is identical to an xAPI statement except where an object with the `$templatePath` key is found, where this is a path to one of the statements found for a given condition from which to derive a value.
-In the example above the template statement uses the actor mbox from statement `a`.
+It is identical to an xAPI statement, except that object properties may be substituted with `$templatePath`.
+This is a path that points to a value in a statement matched by `conditions`, using the same syntax as an `identityPaths` path.
+In the above example, the `$templatePath` points to the actor `mbox` for the actor matched by condition `a`.

 [<- Back to Index](index.md)